bhartikurdhane16/docker_repo/README.md

  docker ps -q                                   # shows running container id only

- docker kill <container_id>                     # stop running container forcefully  with exit code (137)  , we can restrat using start command
+ docker kill <container_id>                     # stop running container forcefully  with exit code (137), we can restrat container using start command

 docker kill 'docker ps -q'   # it kill/terminalte all running containers ----not refered to use this command in real time  ----we can not retrive/start killed containers